How to Get Dried Glue Off Painted Wood?

 Step 1.
 Find out the glued part

 In order to do it, just wet a big piece of cloth and rub it all over the painted wooden surface.
+Irrespective of the size of the wood, this will help you locate glued areas very easily as it gets darker.

 Step 2.
-Loosen the glue
+Scrap and loosen the glue

-Then wipe out using a wet sponge and allow the surface to dry.
+• Then wipe out using a wet sponge and allow the surface to dry

 • Dip a soft cloth in white vinegar